mgamble1023/SleepInvestigatoR/README.md

 **15. date format**

    Indicates the format dates are provided in the time stamps.
-By default it is set to m/d/y.
+By default it is set to m/d/y (which generally should would work for mm/dd/yyyy, mm/dd/yy, etc)

 **16. date separator**